Wyoming Upcoming Oil and Gas Lease Sales

 September (Q3) 2025 Lease Sale

-• According to the website and documents, BLM is proposing to offer 38 parcels / 46,118 acres for lease in September 2025.
+• According to the website and documents, BLM is proposing to offer 32 parcels / 39,225.02 acres.
 The proposed parcels are in Campbell, Converse, Johnson, Natrona, Niobrara, and Sweetwater Counties in the Casper, Buffalo, Lander, and Rawlins Field Offices in eastern and central Wyoming.

 • Conflicts identified include

 • Overlaps with habitat for greater sage-grouse.
-All of the proposed parcels are in greater sage-grouse habitat.
-6 parcels, 5,348 acres significantly overlap priority habitat
+All of the proposed parcels are in greater sage-grouse habitat including priority habitat.

 • Crucial winter habitat for mule deer and pronghorn